How to write adverts that get more job applications

 How are job adverts reviewed?

-Just as with recruiters and CVs, Jobseekers scan adverts for critical information.
-Right up front, they want to know:
+Jobseekers scan adverts for critical information.
+Before they read anything in detail, they want to know:

-If the basics suit, they may seek the following:
+If there’s a fit, they may look for the following:

 - Required skills, experience and education